rillonline/writing/kearsarge/kearsarge.md

 I wondered how long my good friend Dennis would be around.

-"That particular Dennis won't be around Lon," Susan said.
-I was rubbing my wrist again.
-I needed to be more careful about that and I needed to talk with Susan more.

-"But you need not worry.
-All the Fungusians who occupy that position in the network will be called Dennis, at least when corresponding with humans.
-You can just keep on thinking of him as Dennis and all will be well."
+Later I would learn that all contacts with that office would be called Dennis.

-"All roads lead to Fair Haven," I said.

-"Indeed they do," Susan said.
-"You can find out if there is any information left at Kearsarge's house that will help you."

-"I am beginning to wonder how much longer Should pursue this case.
-From all I hear, the Yorks are not nice people."
+"All roads lead to Fair Haven," I thought.
+"I need to find out if there is any information left at Kearsarge's house that will help me.
+Then again, I am beginning to wonder how much longer I should pursue this case.
+From all I hear, the Yorks are not nice people.

-"What you need to find out is: Are you in any danger because you are working for a York," Susan said.
+What I need to find out is: Am I in any danger because I am orking for a York?

-"How did you get so smart?"
-I asked.
-"You told me you were not an AI."

-"I have a special subroutine for dangerous situations.
-Usually such dangers are financial or physical like an amusement park ride when you have a bad heart," Susan said.
-"You simply exceeded the number of pieces of information that said the York family is dangerous and you are working for a York family member."

-I thought about that.
 Would I be swept up in the operation that killed Kearsarge.
 Was she killed in retaliation for the assassination contract she took out on her husband?
 I had assumed so.
 Was something else possible?
 Could it be a competitor of the Yorks which the Benders, possible, were not?

-"I hope I don't have to travel to Fair Haven," I said.
+I hoped I wouldn't have to travel to Fair Haven."

-"You will have to evaluate that possibility at a future date," Susan said.
+I knew I  would have to evaluate that possibility at a future date.

-How unhelpful.
-I turned her off.
-Maybe talking to her was not a good idea after all.

 I definitely needed a sounding board.
 I would have to find someone quick.
 Could Simon Parge or even Blake Redman fill that role?